NeeyiOla/POWER_BI_PROJECTS_PORTFOLIO/Contoso_Sale_Channel_Analysis/README.md

 The main tool for creating the data model, writing DAX measures, and building interactive reports.
 It served as the development environment for all dashboards and calculations.

 - Power Query:
 Used within Power BI Desktop for the ETL process—cleaning, shaping, and transforming data after extraction via DirectQuery.
-Operations included column renaming, deleting unwanted columns, type conversion, table joins, filtering, and calculated columns.
+Operations included column renaming, deleting unwanted columns, data type conversion, table joins, filtering, and calculated columns.

 - Power Bi Service:
 Dashboards were published to the Power BI Service for stakeholder access, real-time collaboration, and scheduled refresh management.
 The service also enabled dashboard sharing, mobile access, and usage monitoring.